 All costs associated with the preparation and submissions of an Application for this RFA are the responsibility of the Applicant(s).
-These costs shall not be chargeable to Coordinating Board by any Applicant(s).
+These costs shall not be chargeable to THECB by any successful or unsuccessful Applicant.

 9.2 APPLICATION DELIVERY AND LATE APPLICATIONS